jonmiles/bootstrap-datepaginator/README.md

 Format used for item text i.e. date format.
 String tokens are parsed against a given date.

 ### textSelected
 String.
-Defualt: 'dddd&lt;br/&gt;Do, MMMM YYYY'
+Default: 'dddd&lt;br/&gt;Do, MMMM YYYY'

 Format used for the selected item text.
 String tokens are parsed against a given date.